The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 14. SHERWIN WILLIAMS HERON PLUME SW 6070

-Heron Plume can be STUNNING with wood stains that are red-inspired, as it’s subtle violet undertones suit many red hues.
-It’s also pretty with orange-toned woods but can be a bit fussy with some yellow woods.
+- It’s also pretty with orange-toned woods, but can be a bit fussy with some yellow woods.

 15. BENJAMIN MOORE EDGECOMB GRAY HC 173

-Edgecomb Gray is one of the most popular colors, sitting nicely between gray and beige, with no obvious preference for either.
+Edgecomb Gray is one of the most popular colors, sitting nicely between gray and beige, with no apparent preference for either.
 Its undertones are also passive, catering to neither greige (green) nor taupe (violet-pink).
-Edgecomb Gray won’t really highlight nor blend in with most woods unless you have DARK wood, which would be highlighted via the degree of contrast, not the color.

-Edgecomb Gray can handle wood stains with muted OR strong undertones, making it super versatile.
-However, be careful when partnering it with gray-wash woods, which can have a bit too much violet undertone for Edgecomb Gray.
+- However, be careful when pairing it with gray-wash woods, which can have too much of a purple undertone for Edgecomb Gray

 Remember to pay attention to your room’s exposure too!